 The Company, through its inclusion in the return of the Ultimate Parent, is routinely under examination by the IRS and other tax authorities in certain countries, such as Canada, and in states and localities in which the Company has significant business operations, such as New York.

-The Company believes that the resolution of these tax examinations will not have a material effect on the annual consolidated statement of financial condition, although a resolution could have a material impact in the consolidated statement of income and on the effective tax rate for any period in which such resolutions occur.
+The Company believes that the resolution of these tax examinations will not have a material effect on the consolidated statement of financial condition.